Evolution of Stellar Feedback in HII Regions: Discussion

 Since these regions are compact they may be actively accreting material and gravitationally collapsing.
 We test this hypothesis by calculating the gravitational pressure ($P_{\rm grav}$) to compare to our feedback pressures as calculated above.
 From our models discussed in \autoref{sec:methods}, we estimate the gravitational pressure as

 where $G$ is the gravitational constant, $M$ is the total mass within radius $R$ (including the star and gas), and $V = 4 \pi R^3/3$ is the volume of the \hii\ region.

 We compare $P_{\rm grav}$ to the total pressure from feedback, $P_{\rm tot} = P_{\rm HII} + P_{\rm dir} + P_{\rm IR}$, in \autoref{fig:pgrav} by plotting their ratio as a function of $R$.
 The regions with $P_{\rm tot} > P_{\rm grav}$ represent those dominated by feedback, while those with $P_{\rm tot} < P_{\rm grav}$ (in the shaded region of \autoref{fig:pgrav}) are collapsing due to gravity.
 The figure shows that for all but the most compact of our \hii\ regions, feedback dominates over gravity, and thus is capable of ejecting gas.
+For the few regions that are collapsing due to gravity, we interpret this result as the late stages of accretion onto the star as these regions are the smallest in our sample and have some of the lowest $L_{\rm bol}$ measurements, which could indicate the stars are still growing.
+We expect that the feedback pressures will increase over time and then drive \hii\ region expansion.
+The existence of accretion-confined \hii\ regions such as those we have found has long been predicted (e.g., \citealt{keto02,keto03}).